josetascon/unet/README.md

-# unet
+# UNET
-unet project to track medical images
+UNET project used for real-time tracking of tumors and organs on 2D Cine-MRIs.